lrq3000/pyFileFixity/README.rst

 corruption, but also fight data corruption by providing repairing tools.

-The only solution is to use a principle of engineering that is long known and which makes bridges safe: add some **redundancy**.
+The only solution is to use a principle of engineering that is long known and which makes bridges and planes safe: add some **redundancy**.

 There are only 2 ways to add redundancy:

--  the simple way to add redundancy is to **duplicate** the object (also called replication), but for data storage, this eats up a lot of storage and is not optimal.
+-  the simple way is to **duplicate** the object (also called replication), but for data storage, this eats up a lot of storage and is not optimal.
+   However, if storage is cheap, then this is a good solution, as it is much faster than encoding with error correction codes.
+For replication to work, at least 3 duplicates are necessary at all times, so that if one fails, it must replaced asap.
+As sailors say: "Either bring 1 compass or 3 compasses, but never two, because then you won't know which one is correct if one fails."
+   Indeed, with 3 duplicates, if you frequently monitor their integrity (eg, with hashes), then if one fails, simply do a majority vote: the bit value given by 2 of the duplicates is probably correct.
--  the second way, and the best, optimal tools ever invented to recover from data corruption, are the **error correction codes** (forward error correction), which are a way to smartly produce redundant codes from your data so that you can later repair your data using these
+-  the second way, the optimal tools ever invented to recover from data corruption, are the **error correction codes** (forward error correction), which are a way to smartly produce redundant codes from your data so that you can later repair your data using these